moixpo/studerpy/docs/how-to-build-a-windows-executable-with-pyinstaller.md

 Create a virtual environment with only the dependencies needed for installation.
 Please note that I've downgraded matplotlib in the `requirements.txt` to a version that works with pyinstaller.

-Below we create a virtualenv called venv and install the requirements into it:
+In the `"Studer  Datalog  Viewer"` directory we create a virtualenv called `venv` and install the requirements into it:

     python -m venv
     .\venv\Scripts\activate
-    pip install -r reqiurements.txt
+    pip install -r requirements.txt
     pip install pyinstaller==4.0

 ## Build the executable